thejhh/freecivbook/README.md

 Initial project folder for a book about Freeciv.

-There's not much yet but you can start watching this project for updates.
+There isn't much yet but you can start watching this project for updates.

-Project website will be: http://www.freecivbook.com/
+Meanwhile I am writing about Freeciv in my daily blog at: http://www.freecivbook.com/blog/